 Can I pay monthly for my insurance policy?

-Can I cancel FR44 non owner insurance after it’s issued?
+Can I cancel a Florida FR44 non-owner policy after it’s issued?

-No. Florida Statute 627.7275 requires the policy to be issued and maintained at least 6 months.
+No. Florida Statute 627.7275 requires the policy to be issued and maintained for at least six months.
 During the first 60 days, only the underwriter may cancel the policy for specific underwriting reasons.
-After 60 days, you cannot cancel the policy for any reason during the remainder of the policy period.
+After 60 days, you cannot cancel the policy for any reason during the remainder of the term.

 If I own a vehicle, can I file a non-owner FR44 certificate and get separate insurance on my car to save money?

-No. In Florida, you can’t purchase a non-owner insurance certificate if you have a vehicle registered in your name.
-If you own a car, truck, or motorcycle, you need to file an owner-operator Florida FR44 certificate.
+No. You can’t purchase a non-owner insurance certificate in Florida if you own a vehicle registered in your name.
+If you own a car, truck, or motorcycle, you must file an owner-operator Florida FR44 certificate.
 Rates for an FR44 policy with a car can be 2-5 times higher than for a non-owner FR44 policy.

-Talk with a licensed UltraCar Insurance agent for a free, no-obligation consultation about FR44 non owner insurance Florida.
+Talk with a licensed UltraCar Insurance agent for a free, no-obligation consultation about FR44 non-owner insurance in Florida.